noiseprotocol/noise_spec/noise.md

- * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key by setting public keys to invalid values that cause predictable DH output (as in previous bullet).
+ * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key by setting public keys to invalid values that cause predictable DH output (as in the previous bullet).
 This is why a higher-level protocol should use the handshake hash (`h`) for a unique channel binding, instead of `ck`, as explained in [Section 10.2](#channel-binding).

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow the rules for nonces.
-Nonces are not allowed to wrap back to zero due to integer overflow, and the maximum nonce value is reserved for future use.
+Nonces are not allowed to wrap back to zero due to integer overflow, and the maximum nonce value is reserved for rekeying.
 This means parties are not allowed to send more than 2^64^-1 transport messages.

  * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted